lewisxy/birds-classification/README.md

 There are no particular technical reasons for choosing these architectures.
 We choose them because pretrained weights of these models are easily accessible.

 ### Training
 To train the model, we used the stochastic gradient descent optimizer (SDG) from pytorch.
 Based on previous experiences with neural networks, we found that a LR of 0.01, momentum of 0.9 and weight decay of 0.001 a good starting point.
 However, the model begin to plateau (i.e., the losses did not decrease across epochs) as we reached 14 epochs.
-To improve the model, we used the Cosine annealing learning rate scheduler to vary learning rate across the training process.
-This enables us to train the model longer before it plateaus and therefore getting a better accuracy.
+To improve the model, we used the [cosine annealing][cosine] learning rate scheduler to vary learning rate across the training process.
+This [scheduler][cosineLR] also reset itself after certain epochs This enables us to train the model longer before it plateaus and therefore getting a better accuracy.

+![cosine annealing learning schedule][lr_schedule]

 ## Results